Key Takeaways

 You are paid for your wRVUs based on codes submitted, not codes collected and paid for.

-You’ll get paid whether or not your employer is able to collect payment from your patients.
+You’ll get paid whether or not your employer can collect payment from your patients.

 wRVUs are also beneficial to physicians who prefer to focus on patient satisfaction rather than billing and collecting.